Have you ever wondered what your body looks like on the inside after you do a hard workout, triathlon or marathon?

 Cortisol is released in response to physical and mental stress on the body.
 Cortisol can also increase during times of starvation or caloric restriction – primarily because it increases blood sugar for energy through the breakdown of muscle.
 Cortisol has also been shown to decrease fat breakdown, which can potentially increase fat storage on the body.
 Excessive cortisol suppresses your immune system, making the body more susceptible to infection.

-Of course, you're probably familiar with testosterone as the hormone that does just about everything cortisol doesn't – it enhances libido, allows for muscle repair and recovery, increases competitive drive, protects your heart, and keeps you young.
+Of course, you're probably familiar with testosterone as the hormone that does just about everything cortisol doesn't – it enhances drive, allows for muscle repair and recovery, increases competitive drive, protects your heart, and keeps you young.

 If you notice under the Thyroid section in the chart above, both my pre and post-race cortisol levels were absolutely through the roof.
 In a well-rested and recovered individual, I like to see a morning cortisol of around 5-10.
 But I was at 23.1 before the race and 23.7 after the race!